On free products and amalgams of pomonoids: Introduction and Preliminaries

 We shall see later that the embeddability of amalgams of pomonoids is closely connected with {\em tensor products} of certain $S-$posets.
 Let $S$ be a pomonoid, let $A$ be a right $S-$poset and let $B$ be a left $S-$poset.
-Then the {\em tensor product in the category of $S-$posets of $A$ and $B$ over $S$} is the poset given by $A\otimes_S B = (A\times B)/\tau$ where $\tau$ is the poset congruence generated by
+The cartesian product $A\times B$ can be endowed with a partial order defined componentwise.
+Then the {\em tensor product of $A$ and $B$ over $S$} is the poset given by $A\otimes_S B = (A\times B)/\tau$ where $\tau$ is the order-congruence on $A\times B$ (considered as an $S-$poset with trivial $S-$action) generated by